 When doing blogger outreach one golden rule is to avoid mass mailing.
-Not only that those kind of impersonal pitches are easy to be spotted by bloggers, but that also means you’re making it harder to successfully reach your marketing goals and a good return of investment.
+Not only that those kind of impersonal pitches are easy to be spotted by bloggers, but that also means you’re making it harder to successfully reach your marketing goals and a good ROI.

 Contacting bloggers without thoroughly checking their influence and status regarding your target audience or without trying to develop a relationship will increase the risks of moving towards a failed outreach campaign.
 Of course, that will not happen because blogger outreach is a bad marketing tactic, but because the way it was done was totally wrong.